 How to fix Lenovo charging light blinking or flashing:

 - To check the status of the laptop’s battery, locate the Power Meter icon at the bottom icon tray of Windows.
-Double click the Power Meter to see detailed info about the battery.
+Double-click the Power Meter to see detailed info about the battery.

 - See the steps above about turning off the laptop and holding the power button for 20 to 30 seconds to reset the system.

 - Check your laptop’s BIOS level and upgrade if a new BIOS has been released.
 This can fix issues with battery charging.
-See instructions above.
+See the instructions above.